CompuTec/computec-docs/docs/processforce/user-guide/routings/advanced-operation-relations.md

 # Advanced Operation Relations

-In previous versions, it was possible to set up Operations in a consecutive sequence only.
-This option allows the setup of more complicated Operation relations.
+In earlier versions, operations could only be set up in a strict sequential order.
+However, with the introduction of Advanced Operation Relations, it is now possible to establish more complex dependencies between operations, allowing for greater flexibility and efficiency in production planning.

 ---

-You can reach the option by right-clicking on Operation in the following locations:
+You can configure operation relations by right-clicking on an operation in the following locations:

 :::note Path
     - Production → Routing → Routings → Operations tab